Question

 Finally, agents are treated as agents, which means that if the agent is the requester of a ticket of a different group, the system sends internal notes notifications for that ticket.
 Additionally, an agent is not able to request tickets through the Help Center because the ticket form is only available to end users.

 If you need to share a ticket between two instances, set up a sharing agreement between both accounts.
 A sharing agreement grants another account permission to work on your tickets.
+Only shared tickets can be accessed by the other account.
 For more information, see the article: Sharing tickets with other Zendesk Support accounts.

 For related issues, see the articles listed below: